-You've also able to choose where your site will be hosted, conveniently: North America or the UK.
+You're also able to choose where to host your site, conveniently: North America, the UK or Europe.

 The final 'Start website' step offered five options to help us create our website.

 Zyro Builder is Hostinger's website builder.
-This covers all the basics, with 195 responsive templates, easy drag-and-drop customizations, and options to embed videos, maps, social media widgets and simple e-commerce features.
+This covers all the basics, with around 200 responsive templates, easy drag-and-drop customizations, and options to embed videos, maps, social media widgets and simple e-commerce features.

 It's not for advanced users – there's no blogging platform, for instance – and design is more about mild tweaking of a template than building something new from scratch.
 But it's capable of creating some quality sites, and there are no annoying restrictions on page numbers or site size to get in your way.
 (That's very unusual for a free website builder in budget shared hosting.)

 File Manager opens a browser-based file manager where you can upload your site.
 This is most useful for small static sites, but you could also use it to manually install more sophisticated apps, perhaps setting up custom databases and editing configuration files.